Forward Modeling Populations of Flares from Tidal Disruptions of Stars by Super-massive Black Holes: Method

 A cut that tends to separate TDFs from other nuclear transients such as supernovae is that they are persistently ``blue'', meaning the flare $g - r$ is sufficiently low before, during, and after peak light \citep{Hung2018, van-Velzen2020}.
 In our models we account for this by requiring $g - r < 0$ for the peak emission of the flare.

 Another requirement is that the flare contrast sufficiently against the light from the galaxy host contained within the PSF.
 In other words, we must have

 where $F_{\rm TDF}$ is the peak specific flux of the transient in the band of interest (not counting contributions from the host), and $F_{\rm host,PSF}$ is the background flux of starlight contained within the PSF around the center of the host in the band of interest.
-The quantity $\Delta m^{\prime}$ is survey-dependent.
+The quantity $|\Delta m^{\prime}|$ is survey-dependent, and given our definition in Equation~\eqref{eq:DeltaMPrimeDefinition}, values closer to zero correspond to surveys that have an easier time picking out faint flares against the host light.
 The above condition can be rearranged to create a condition on the TDF flux, expressed in magnitudes, yielding

 However, it is sometimes more natural to think of the survey contrast in another way, in which the requirement is expressed as